Satyamjay/methodTracerAnalyser/README.txt

-A program to view logs interactively.
+A Program to view logs interactively.